OutSystems/docs-product/src/monitor-and-troubleshoot/manage-tech-debt/how-setup.md

 * You have the **Administrator** role in your infrastructure.

 * AI Mentor Studio will use the environment's public DNS hostname to communicate.
 Check [AI Mentor Studio network requirements](../../setup-infra-platform/setup/network-requirements.md#ai-mentor-studio) for detailed information.
+In the OutSystems Cloud, these requirements are ensured.

 <div class="info" markdown="1">